Handbook for Enrolled Students

 Anti-Discrimination Policy: The Bowdoin International Music Festival will not tolerate discrimination or harassment based on age, race, color, sex, sexual orientation, marital status, religion, creed, ancestry, national or ethnic origin, or physical or mental handicap.

 Health: Medical Care is not available on campus.
 All concerns should be taken to the walk-in clinic just off campus, or to the Emergency Room at one of two local hospitals.
 All students are required to have current valid health insurance.
 You must provide information regarding your current insurance prior to arrival.
+Residence Life staff will assist with transportation to clinics and/or hospitals as needed.

 Noise: Students may practice in their rooms from 8:00 AM to 11:00 PM, except in apartments, where the hours are 9:00 AM to 9:00 PM.
 Festival students may not engage in activities that create excessive noise that disturbs fellow participants, neighbors, or the non-Bowdoin community.
 All parties must be registered with the Director of Residence Life and Activities.
 The party registration form must be completed two days prior to the party.

-Social code: All participants must abide by the Bowdoin College Social Code.
+Social Code: All participants must abide by the Bowdoin College Social Code.
 Persons found in violation of any of the following rules will be subject to disciplinary action including immediate dismissal with no refund:

 - Theft or vandalism of personal or public property.
 NOTE: In accordance with Bowdoin College policy, all Festival participants must keep both the outside door to their residence hall/apartment and the inside door to their room locked at all times.